ashtonian/technitium-configurator/README.md

 To add support for a new app:

 1. Add a new config struct in `pkg/technitium/`, struct needs json and yaml tags.
+    1. The `UnmarshalYAML` and field json/yaml struct tags should account for any default value handling the app is expecting.

 2. Add a case in the app configuration switch statement in `main.go`: